kubernetes/website/content/en/blog/_posts/clientcmd-tutorial.md

 In the context of this article, its primary purpose is to store values obtained from command line arguments.
-These are handled using the [pflag](https://github.com/spf13/pflag) library, which is a drop-in replacement for Go’s [flag package](https://pkg.go.dev/flag), adding support for double-hyphen arguments with long names.
+These are handled using the [pflag](https://github.com/spf13/pflag) library, which is a drop-in replacement for Go's [flag package](https://pkg.go.dev/flag), adding support for double-hyphen arguments with long names.

-In most cases there’s nothing to set in the overrides;
+In most cases there's nothing to set in the overrides;
 we will only bind them to flags.

 ### Build a set of flags